-10.5.1 a modification of the WorkCast Products or Documentation by anyone other than WorkCast; or
+10.5.1 a modification of the WorkCast Products or Documentation by Client or an Authorised User; or

-10.5.2 the Client's use of the WorkCast Products or Documentation in a manner contrary to the instructions given to the Client by WorkCast; or
+10.5.2 the Client's or an Authorised User’s use of the WorkCast Products or Documentation in a manner contrary to this Agreement; or

-10.5.3 the Client's use of the WorkCast Products or Documentation after notice of the alleged or actual infringement from WorkCast or any appropriate authority.
+10.5.3 the Client's or an Authorised User’s use of the WorkCast Products or Documentation after explicit written notice of the alleged or actual infringement from WorkCast or any appropriate authority.

-11.1 This clause 11 sets out the entire financial liability of WorkCast (including any liability for the acts or omissions of its employees, agents and sub-contractors) to the Client:
+11.1 This clause 11 sets out the entire financial liability of either party (including any liability for the acts or omissions of its employees, agents and sub-contractors) to the other:

 11.1.1 arising under or in connection with this Agreement;